MarynaPR/Heri-sos/README.md

 ![screenshot2](./assets/images/Screenshot2H.jpg)

 ### GOALS
-* webpage meets accessibility standards
+* webpage meets accessibility standards with alt attributes present in the image elements
-* HTML has semantic elements
-* HTML elements follow a logical structutre
+* HTML has semantic elements and follows a logical structutre
-* alt attributes are present in the image elements
 * heading attributes fall in sequantial order
 * title is consise and descriptive